Jennifer Ellison: Theatre

 In 2004, Ellison had a run in the London West End theatre version of the musical Chicago at the Adelphi Theatre playing the leading role of Roxie Hart and reprised the role from 10 July to 9 August 2006, this time at the Cambridge Theatre.
-Ellison was actually supposed to finish on 12 August, but was forced to pull out three days early due to a knee injury.
-Ellison subsequently toured Britain in Chicago from 25 September 2006 until 5 May 2007.
-On 1 October 2007, Ellison joined the cast of a revival of Boeing Boeing at the Comedy Theatre, London, playing the part of Gloria, an American air stewardess working for the airline TWA.

-On 5 December 2007, she featured in a 10th Anniversary Gala performance of Chicago at the Cambridge Theatre alongside a galaxy of stars and on 16 December 2007, she played "Angel" in Liverpool Nativity, a contemporary retelling of the Christmas story for BBC Three which was performed live from the streets of the city.
+In December 2007, she played "Angel" in Liverpool Nativity, a contemporary retelling of the Christmas story for BBC Three which was performed live from the streets of the city.

 Ellison featured in the Liverpool Empire Theatre's pantomime version of Cinderella for 2008, opposite Cilla Black and Les Dennis.

 She also played Beth in Jeff Wayne's Musical Version of The War of the Worlds at major arenas of the UK in June 2009.

 Ellison appeared in the July – October 2010 UK tour of the stage adaption of the film Calendar Girls.
 The same year she appeared at the Regent Theatre, Stoke-on-Trent, in its pantomime Robinson Crusoe.
 As well as these, she was on the UK tour company of Legally Blonde The Musical, playing the role of 'Paulette'.

 In 2012, Ellison appeared in Peter Pan at the Churchill Theatre Bromley alongside Gemma Hunt, Ace Bhatti and Andrew Agnew.
 From 18 February 2013, she joined Singin’ in the Rain at the Palace Theatre, London.
 Ellison joined the cast to play silent movie screen siren and owner of a voice never meant for the ‘talkies’, Lina Lamont.

 Ellison was cast in the pantomime of Snow White and the Seven Dwarfs, at the Theatre Royal, Norwich throughout December 2015 to January 2016.